 Our online aftermarket sales forecast methodology

 We track automotive aftermarket trends closely, and we’ve tracked auto parts ecommerce sales closely each year since 2007.
-We use a combination of our own proprietary industry research, trends analysis, US Census data, data from the US Bureau of Economic Analysis, interviews with industry sources, analysis of third-party data and statistical modeling.
+Also, we use a combination of our own proprietary industry research, trends analysis, US Census data, and data from the US Bureau of Economic Analysis.
+We also have interviews with industry sources and use analysis of third-party data and statistical modeling.

 In our annual forecasts, we only count online sales of new and re-manufactured auto parts.
-This includes parts that SEMA market research would call “specialty equipment parts and accessories,” and it also includes replacement (including OEM replacement) parts that are part of the overall auto care industry.
-We do not include used or recycled parts, and we do not pull in data from online auctions such as eBay Motors or third party marketplaces.
+This includes parts that SEMA market research would call “specialty equipment parts and accessories.”
+It also includes replacement (including OEM replacement) parts that are part of the overall auto care industry.
+We don’t include used or recycled parts, and we don’t pull in data from online auctions such as eBay Motors or third party marketplaces.
 Third party marketplaces, or virtual marketplaces, are an online sales channel where third party sellers sell through Amazon (separate from direct sales through Amazon), Newegg, Jet, Sears, and other sites.
-(Note: our aftermarket forecast isn’t affiliated with SEMA market research reports, we mention that to put “SEMA-type” products and “AAPEX-type” products in context in case you’re familiar with either trade show.)
+(Note: our aftermarket forecast isn’t affiliated with SEMA market research reports.
+We mention that to put “SEMA-type” products and “AAPEX-type” products in context in case you’re familiar with either trade show.)

-About a third of Amazon’s auto parts sales are third party sales and are excluded from our annual forecast.
+About a third of Amazon’s auto parts sales are third party sales.
+We exclude these from our annual forecast.

 For our annual analysis we consider eBay and most third party marketplaces to be sales channels.
 Many online retailers sell through their own websites as well as multiple other sales channels, so including them would result in double counting of online sales.
 Including auctions would also include individuals selling used parts.

-For more information on these automotive aftermarket trends you can also contact SEMA market research directly, or refer to Auto Care Association market research.
+For more information on these automotive aftermarket trends you can also contact SEMA market research directly.
+You can also refer to Auto Care Association market research.

 Quoting this article and our automotive aftermarket trends forecast